 Interestingly, Cullen’s concession speech contains a reference to “an Englishman that I don’t agree with on pretty much anything” talking about how all political lives end in failure.
 Obviously, this is a reference to Enoch Powell, though his name must not be mentioned.
 In a larger sense, though, Boss shows how democracy makes it impossible for a statesman like Powell to achieve lasting power.
 Contemporary democracy is built on an elite class distributing crumbs to helpless minorities absolutely dependent on government jobs and welfare.
 The maneuvering within that class takes place in a moral vacuum, with betrayal as the most valued coin.
 Rather than suggesting that this is the only way to govern, Boss suggests that major cities have become essentially ungovernable.

-Of course, the moral center of the series, insofar as there is one, are the merry miscegenators Darius and Emma.
+Of course, the moral center of the series, insofar as there is one, are the interracial couple of Darius and Emma.
 It’s slightly hinted that if only the corrupt leadership of the city (which is in bed, literally, with evil white rich guys anyway) was removed, there could be real change and somehow things could be better.
 In the real world, American states are removing even the pretense of self-government from black ruled cities because they literally are incapable of keeping it running.
-This is a failure of the American system, because the cynical paternalism of the Jewish and deracinated whites that rule this country is best exercised when there is at least the pretense of democracy.
+This is a failure of the American system, because the cynical paternalism of the deracinated whites that rule this country is best exercised when there is at least the pretense of democracy.